koithos/kimspect/README.md

 - Security vulnerabilities (cargo-audit)
 - And more...

+## Releasing

+This project uses `cargo-release` to automate the release process, ensuring that the version in `Cargo.toml` and the Git tag are synchronized.

+### Prerequisites

+1. Install `cargo-release`:
+    ```bash
+    cargo install cargo-release
+    ```
+2. Ensure your working directory is clean (all changes committed).
+3. Make sure you are on the main branch and have pulled the latest changes.
+4. Configure `cargo-release` to _not_ publish to crates.io, as the GitHub Actions workflow handles this.

+### Steps

+1. Decide on the version bump level (`patch`, `minor`, `major`) or specify an exact version.
+2. Run the appropriate command:

+    ```bash
+    # For a patch release (e.g., 0.1.0 -> 0.1.1)
+    cargo release patch

+    # For a minor release (e.g., 0.1.1 -> 0.2.0)
+    cargo release minor

+    # For a major release (e.g., 0.2.0 -> 1.0.0)
+    cargo release major

+    # To release a specific version
+    cargo release <VERSION> # e.g., cargo release 1.2.3
+    ```

+3.  `cargo-release` will:

+    - Prompt for confirmation.
+    - Update the version in `Cargo.toml`.
+    - Commit the `Cargo.toml` and `Cargo.lock` changes.
+    - Create a Git tag (e.g., `v1.2.3`).
+    - Push the commit and the tag to the remote repository.

+4. Pushing the tag will automatically trigger the `release.yml` GitHub Actions workflow, which handles building binaries, creating the GitHub Release, updating Homebrew/krew, and publishing to crates.io.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.